 A criminal charge or even an arrest does not necessarily mean a sure conviction.
 Because of the many rights bestowed by the Constitution, the accused must be given their day in court.
 During the trial, one of the rights that the accused should be aware of is their right to compulsory process.
 This means that they, through the court’s enforcement, can compel persons to testify on their behalf.
+They may also be released with the help of a bail bonds agency if and when a bail amount is approved.

 Like all rights, the right to compulsory process is empowering.
 It helps the accused minimize the prejudice against them.
 Once invoked, all persons are required to honor it.
 Discussed in the subsections that follow are scenarios wherein the right to compulsory process will have been violated or misconstrued.
 The accused and their counsel should be mindful of these possibilities.